Cream Cheese Deviled Eggs

 Ingredients

-- 12 eggs (boiled, sliced and yolks removed)
+- 12 large eggs (boiled, sliced and yolks removed)

-- 1 Tbsp. fresh dill, chopped (can substitute 1 teaspoon dried dill weed)
+- 1 Tablespoon fresh dill, chopped (or use 1 teaspoon dried dill weed)

 Instructions

 - Add eggs to a saucepan and cover with cold water.
 Bring water to a rolling boil.
 Turn off heat and cover pot.
-Let eggs sit in hot water for 12 to 15 minutes.12 eggs
+Let eggs sit in hot water for 12 to 15 minutes.
+(For instant pot directions, see recipe post).12 large eggs

 - Peel eggs under running water and discard shells.
+Dry with a paper towel.
 Slice eggs in half lengthwise.
 Pop out the yolks and place them in a small bowl.
 Mash yolks with a fork until crumbly.

 - In a medium mixing bowl, beat a package of light cream cheese with a mixer until it's creamy, then add mayo, two kinds of mustard, and minced onions to the mix.8 oz.
-Neufchatel cream cheese, ½ cup mayonnaise, 1 Tbsp. yellow mustard, 1 Tbsp. spicy brown mustard, 2 Tbsp. onion
+Neufchatel cream cheese, ½ cup mayonnaise, 1 Tablespoon yellow mustard, 1 Tablespoon spicy brown mustard, 2 Tablespoons onion

 - Toss yolks into the mixing bowl with a dash of garlic salt and black pepper.
-Next, add the fresh dill.
-Add a teaspoon of hot sauce for a little bit of spice. or substitute a teaspoon of vinegar for 'tang.'¼ tsp. garlic salt, dash of black pepper, 1 Tbsp. fresh dill, chopped, dash or two of hot sauce
+Next, add the fresh or dried dill.
+Add a dash of hot sauce for a little bit of spice or substitute a dash of vinegar for 'tang.'¼ teaspoon garlic salt, ⅛ teaspoon black pepper, 1 Tablespoon fresh dill, chopped, 1 dash hot sauce

 Notes